Ffion Hague

 She is the younger sister of Manon Antoniazzi, who served as the assistant private secretary to Prince Charles and is now Chief Executive and Clerk of the Senedd.

 Early life

+She is the daughter of Emyr and Myra Jenkins.
+Her father was a television presenter, director of the Eisteddfod, and the chief executive of the Arts Council of Wales.
+Her mother was a Welsh tutor and magistrate.
 She attended Ysgol Gyfun Gymraeg Glantaf, a Welsh-language comprehensive school in Cardiff, and went on to study English at Jesus College, Oxford.
 After graduating she joined the civil service.
-She played the clarinet in the National Youth Orchestra of Wales and sang in the National Youth Choir.
+She played the clarinet in the National Youth Orchestra of Wales and sang in the National Youth Choir of Wales.